top of page

 3. Schedule breaks with an accountability buddy: Integrate short, regular breaks into your workday and actually put these into your schedule/diary.
 But the important part of this is to get an accountability buddy to do the same so you can hold yourselves to account.
 Even if you're not in the same location you can agree a time together and set an alarm, when it goes off step away from what you're doing and check in with your buddy to make sure they've done the same.
 Have something to refocus on ready to go.
 E.g. a podcast episode that you can listen to for 10 mins.
 A short walk you can take around the block.
 Or a friend who is expecting you to call.

 4. Setting boundaries: Define clear work hours and stick to them by having a wind down routine as you near the end of the day and then removing reminders of work.
 For example: hide work apps from your home screen.
 Throw a blanket over your desk or the kid's toys if you work from home or parent.
 Turn notifications off from 6pm.
 Ban admin-chat with your partner for at least a chunk of the evening.
 Keep a note-book of to-dos and make sure you put any intrusive thoughts of "I just need to" on to the list rather than actioning them.
-You're brain will continue to remind you od all the things you haven't yet done as you start to wind down, the trick isn't to stop those thoughts but to acknowledge them, write a reminder then refocus on your down time.
+Your brain will continue to remind you of all the things you haven't yet done as you start to wind down, the trick isn't to stop those thoughts but to acknowledge them, write a reminder then refocus on your down time.

 5. Seek professional support: If you struggle to balance work and rest, consider speaking with a therapist.
 Often there are internal pressures like perfectionism, people-pleasing and using busyness to avoid emotions that can be addressed in therapy.
 Get in touch with our team if you want to explore this in a free initial conversation.